-Degree students (including Dutch BA graduates): BA or BSc degree (or equivalent) in Archaeology or a relevant discipline.
+BA or BSc degree (or equivalent) in Archaeology or a relevant discipline;

-The course is open to RMSc-Bioarchaeology students.
-Although participating in the same lectures, their assignments will be different.
+This course will be attended by both MA and RMSc-students.
+Although participating in the same lectures, the assignments for the RMSc students will be different.
 They will write a different type of essay, in which the topic is studied in more depth, critically reviewed and new directions for research are formulated.

 Knowledge of the methods and techniques used by archaeo-/palaeo-botanists and zoologists;